urufu765/Constalia-The_Mark_of_a_Hero/Changalog.md

 # Changalog
+### Update 0.4.0 <Quests Recoded>
+ First quest somewhat implemented(should be in working order).
+Save function not tested but should still work as intended.
+Previous saves from 0.3 may not work.
+Also hey!
+I'm starting to get how to use classes and stuff.
+And also a more detailed update from now on because yes.
+ - global_dic.py
+    - Removed unused quests import as it was causing circular import error.
+    - Changed Rubi's interactable status from False to True
+    - Updated quests dictionary layout

+ - eventulate.py
+    - Added new import to use the function run_quest from quests.py
+    - Edited char_check function appropriately
+    - Clarified a little what the character function in the apply_interactions class should do

+ - Rubi.py
+    - Removed all the pesky \n that should've been yeeted in one of the previvous updates.(may add it all back later idk)

+ - texts.py
+    - quest_accept text added

+ - quests.py
+    - Almost everything has been changed and added.

+# Version History
 ## Version 0.1~0.5 - "Recode-stage"
 ### 0.1 - Essentials recoded
  0.1.0: First playable and downloadable version

  0.1.1: Rearranged code and redid controls(along with adding North South East West)

  0.1.2: Rearranged files to make what the user needs to open very clear and made some changes to the chars